community-led-design/kit/src/case-studies/co-designing-with-childcare-providers.md

 {% learning "Learning: Name and remove accessibility barriers" %}

-Come to a mutual understanding of what everyone's capacities were, and what they would need to fully take part in the process.
+Come to a mutual understanding of what everyone's capacities are, and what they would need to fully take part in the process.
 What may prevent people from participating fully?
 What are people's accessibility needs and barriers?
 How will the group function to ensure that things are accessible as possible?

 **Related activity:** Compensating co-designers, setting terms of engagement